simon-johansson/Quizify/README.md

-# SpotifyQuiz
+# MusicQuiz

 [![Build Status][travis-image]][travis-url]
 [![Dependencies][david-deps-image]][david-deps-url]
 [![Development Dependencies][david-devdeps-image]][david-devdeps-url]

-> Web based Spotify multiplayer quiz.
+> Web based realtime multiplayer quiz.
 Use your mobile as a controller, up to 8 players.

 ## Install
 Make sure you have Node.js and npm installed.